ryancramerdesign/ProcessWire/README.md

 the case for your site, remember to migrate those changes to the new .htaccess file.

+**If using ProCache**
+If you are using ProCache, it will have added some things to your .htaccess file.
+Copy these changes from your old .htaccess file to your new one.
+The changes are easy to identify in your previous .htaccess file as they start and end with a "# ProCache" comment.
+Alternatively, you can have ProCache re-apply the changes itself by logging in to your admin and going to Setup > ProCache.

 #### Additional upgrade notes

+- Completing an upgrade typically requires hitting reload in your browser 1-5 times to apply database updates.
+If logged into your admin, you will see notices about the updates that it is applying on each reload.

 - After completing the upgrade test out your site thoroughly to make sure everything continues to work as you expect.